Anna-Assistant/Anna/docs/HowItWorks.md

 #### Google Calender

-Allows user to set reminders and meetings.
+Allows you to set reminders and meetings.

 Phrases: